 The synergy test differs from the corporate advantage test in two ways.
 First, corporate advantage is defined in terms of jointly owning businesses and synergies in terms of jointly operating them.
 The ability to jointly operate and take coordinated decisions across the businesses can sometimes be achieved contractually (e.g., through strategic partnerships), but sometimes requires common ownership (e.g., by merging the two businesses, or by one business acquiring the other).
-Note that in this chapter, we focus on understanding the conditions under which synergies potentially exist—i.e., when coordinated decision making across businesses can improve their joint value.
-The next chapter (3: Governance costs) analyses when ownership is necessary to realize value from synergies.
+Note that in this section, we focus on understanding the conditions under which synergies potentially exist—i.e., when coordinated decision making across businesses can improve their joint value.
+The next section (3: Governance costs) analyses when ownership is necessary to realize value from synergies.

-Further, as we know from Chapter 1, with merely payoff rights over two businesses it may still be feasible to create corporate advantage (through risk diversification).
+Further, as we know from Section 1, with merely payoff rights over two businesses it may still be feasible to create corporate advantage (through risk diversification).
 However, with decision rights it is also possible to realize synergies between two businesses.
 In other words, while an investor (e.g. a mutual fund manager) could create corporate advantage, an investor cannot extract synergies.
 This is why we emphasize joint operations and joint decision making when defining synergies.

 Second, the corporate advantage test is about the portfolio of businesses; the synergy test is about any two of such businesses.
 Thus, for a corporate strategist to create corporate advantage over what an investor can achieve in efficient capital markets, there must at least be some form of synergy (between, at a minimum, two businesses in the portfolio).

 Our definition of synergy makes it easy to see why its existence is so important for corporate strategy.
 It is a basis for meeting the corporate advantage test when investors can diversify unsystematic risks; potential value capture from synergies brings partners to the table to negotiate strategic alliances or acquisitions; it enables acquirers to pay a premium and still make money (since synergies imply private value), and allows CEO’s of publicly listed companies to justify their acquisitions and alliances to their shareholders.
-Indeed, as we will see, the notion of synergy is also central to understanding organizational structures and relationships between units within a company (Chapter 10).
+Indeed, as we will see, the notion of synergy is also central to understanding organizational structures and relationships between units within a company (Section 10).

 Where do synergies come from?
 Value chains and resources